FAQs

 1. How do I access webmail?

-A.Once webmail is enabled it can be accessed via browser by using webmail.domainname.
+A.Once webmail is enabled it can be accessed via browser by using domainname.com/webmail

-Your user name is the prefix of your email address (ie. mailbox@domain.com, mailbox is the username).
-The password is as assigned in your PLESK control panel for the 'mailbox'.
+Your user name is your email address (ie. mailbox@domain.com).
+The password is as assigned in your control panel for the 'mailbox'.

-2. How do I create an email account in Plesk?
+2. How do I create an email account?

 Type the name give it a password